-2023 Summary Compensation Table
+2024 Summary Compensation Table

-The 2023 Summary Compensation Table discloses the compensation information for fiscal year 2023 and, to the extent required by applicable SEC disclosure rules, fiscal year 2022, for the principal executive officer and our two other most highly compensated executive officers who were serving as executive officers at the end of the last completed fiscal year.
+The 2024 Summary Compensation Table discloses the compensation information for fiscal year 2024 and, to the extent required by applicable SEC disclosure rules, fiscal year 2023, for the principal executive officer and our two other most highly compensated executive officers who were serving as executive officers at the end of the last completed fiscal year.
+In addition, the table includes our former PEO and two former executives who would have been our two other most highly compensated executive officers other than the PEO at the end of the last completed fiscal year.